Hi, it will depend on your budget and what you want to do whilst in Dubai.

 Most tourist areas - the shops dont shut for siesta, but they may close during Ramadan.

 Restaurants located in hotels will stay open later.
 Bars are not few and far between, but they are located in hotels rather than independent.
-Note that during Ramadan alcohol is only available after iftar and no live/loud music will be being played. over 9 years ago
+Note that during Ramadan alcohol is only available after iftar and no live/loud music will be being played. almost 10 years ago

 Karen - there are plenty of options for alternative accommodation, including some fab serviced apartments and smaller hotels that are not on the main streets.